Una Ryan

 Una Ryan (born December 18, 1941) is a British-American biologist who has conducted research on vascular biology, publishing over 300 papers.
 After an extended research and academic career she began a career in the biotech industry.
-She was Director for Health Sciences of Monsanto Company; CEO, president and director of AVANT Immunotherapeutics; and is currently the Chairman of The Bay Area BioEconomy Initiative, among many other associations.
+She was Director for Health Sciences of Monsanto; CEO, president and director of AVANT Immunotherapeutics; and is currently the chairman of The Bay Area BioEconomy Initiative, among many other associations.
 She is an angel investor and focuses her funds on women-led companies.
-She has won numerous awards and recognition during her career including the National Institute of Health's 10-year merit award, Order of the British Empire and the Albert Einstein Award.
+She has won numerous awards and recognition during her career including the National Institutes of Health's 10-year merit award, Order of the British Empire and the Albert Einstein Award.

 Biography

 Una Scully was born on December 18, 1941 in Kuala Lumpur, Malaysia to a British father who was interned in a Japanese camp during World War II.
 Scully and her mother fled by boat from Singapore to England, where she completed her education, graduating with a degree in zoology from the University of Bristol in 1963.
 In 1965, she began publishing under the name of Una Smith and did so until 1973.
 She went on to complete a PhD at the University of Cambridge in 1967 and that same year moved to the United States, taking up a Howard Hughes Fellowship at the University of Miami to study angiotensin-converting enzymes.
 After completion of the fellowship, Smith taught as a professor of life sciences and medicine at the University of Miami School of Medicine from 1972 to 1989.
 In 1975, her professional publishing reflected her name as U. S. Ryan or Una Scully Ryan.
 Her work at Miami was recognized by a 10-year Merit Award from the National Institutes of Health.

 In 1989, Ryan married the surgeon, Allan Dana Callow and then beginning in 1990, she worked as a Research Professor of Surgery, Medicine and Cell Biology at Washington University School of Medicine in St. Louis, Missouri.
 Simultaneously, she accepted a position at Monsanto as Director for Health Sciences.
-She left Monsanto in 1992 and joined AVANT Immunotherapeutics Inc. as a Vice-President and Chief Scientific Researcher in May 1993.
+She left Monsanto in 1992 and joined AVANT Immunotherapeutics Inc. as a vice-president and chief scientific researcher in May 1993.
 Around the same time, she left Washington University for a position as a Research Professor of Medicine at Boston University School of Medicine and obtained US citizenship in 1994.
 In 1996, Ryan was promoted to President at AVANT and also began serving as chief executive officer and President of Celldex Therapeutics Inc., all the while continuing to research and publish papers on vaccines against viral and bacterial diseases and for cholesterol management.